FAQ About

 • A: No, not at all!
 BEAM welcomes students from all educational backgrounds, including homeschoolers and families outside the Bend-La Pine district.
 If your child could benefit from a compassionate, trauma-informed learning environment, they’re welcome here.

-• A: BEAM is built for neurodivergent learners.
 Our trauma-informed approach prioritizes relationships, emotional regulation, and individualized learning support, helping kids feel safe, confident, and ready to grow.

 • A: There are several ways to help!
 You can become a recurring donor, sponsor a student scholarship, or support our future school project.
 Every contribution directly impacts children and families in our community.
 Head to our Support page to find out more!